HmHmmHm/deploy-npm/README.md

 - and register the event listener, `require('deploy-npm').callback(startCallback);`
 - If you want to more information, Check out the example code.

+## How to built-in deploy-npm to my project?

+- copy or download `deploy-npm.js` file in your project folder
+- and just simply write it `require('./deploy-npm')` now can use it doesn't download this module.

 ## How to make another optional module install in run-time?

 - deploy-npm support 2 automatic module check&install method.